PS297/ExplainableRS/README.md

 # Feature Importance Aware Deep Neural Network Model for Explainable Recommender Systems
-An interpretable decision-making process is vital for developing recommender systems.
-It should identify key items and relevant information to improve the recommendations.
-Deep learning models have shown promising performance, but simultaneously achieving explainability and efficiency is challenging.
-Existing explainable recommender systems interpret feature importance after training, which may not be able to determine crucial feature importance for enhancing performance.
-Additionally, the model’s learning paradigm depends on a single-objective function that ignores the captured information of user-item interaction.
 This study aims to develop a feature importance aware deep neural network model for explainable recommender systems, which facilitates improved predictive performance by considering the feature importance